 There are some really excellent places to eat in Glasgow.
-Our top recommendations include:
+My top recommendations include:

 Café Gandolfi: I enjoyed lunch at this restaurant, at 64 Albion Street, which has been a Glasgow institution for 30 years and features fresh ingredients from all over Scotland.
 It has a great interior with furniture and stained-glass windows designed by former Glasgow School of Art Graduates.